 - Pregnant Women.
-"Pregnant employees are protected under Title VII of the Civil Rights Act" as well as the Pregnancy Discrimination Act, which requires "Women affected by pregnancy . . . to be treated the same for all employment-related purposes, . . . as other persons not so affected but similar in their ability or inability to work."
+"Pregnant employees are protected under Title VII of the Civil Rights Act" as well as the Pregnancy Discrimination Act, which requires "Women affected by pregnancy ... to be treated the same for all employment-related purposes, ... as other persons not so affected but similar in their ability or inability to work."
 Employers therefore should not base decisions about layoffs, furloughs or other workplace responses to COVID-19 on pregnancy.
 Employers should bear in mind that although "certain pregnancy-related medical conditions sometimes can be ADA disabilities" and therefore trigger ADA accommodation rights, pregnancy itself is not considered an ADA disability.
 The EEOC further notes that a pregnant worker should not be denied an adjustment that the employer provides to other employees for other reasons but who are similar in their ability or inability to work.
-As such, employers are also not required to grant an accommodation to a pregnant employee due to the fact that the potential increased risks associated with COVID-19 are unknown. - Older Employees.
+As such, employers are also not required to grant an accommodation to a pregnant employee due to the fact that the potential increased risks associated with COVID-19 are unknown.
+In addition to the ADA, Title VII's Pregnancy Discrimination Act may entitle a pregnant employee to job modifications, including telework, changes to work schedules or assignments and leave to the extent provided for other employees who are similar in their ability or inability to work. - Older Employees.
 Employers may not exclude from the workplace older employees who are not showing symptoms associated with COVID-19.
 Employers should treat all employees the same way, regardless of age, in determining workplace arrangements to prevent the spread of COVID-19.
 Employers are also not required to grant an accommodation to an employee simply due to his or her age putting the employee at higher risk of severe illness if he or she contracts COVID-19.

-- Employees with Pre-existing Disabilities.
+The EEOC's guidance notes that the Age Discrimination in Employment Act ("ADEA") prohibits an employer from involuntarily excluding an individual from the workplace based on his or her age placing him or her in the CDC's high-risk category of individuals age 65 and older.
+Though the ADEA does not include a right to a reasonable accommodation, it also does not prohibit employers from providing flexibility to employees age 65 and older, even if it results in workers ages 40 to 64 being treated less favorably based on age in comparison. - Employees with Pre-existing Disabilities.
 Situations may arise where accommodations are requested because an employee's current disability is exacerbated by the current situation.
-Employers may verify the existence of the employee's disability, discuss why an accommodation is required, and discuss the type of accommodation that would meet the employee's health concerns. - Employees with Pre-existing Mental Illnesses or Disorders.
+Employers may verify the existence of the employee's disability, discuss why an accommodation is required, and discuss the type of accommodation that would meet the employee's health concerns.

+Employees with Pre-existing Mental Illnesses or Disorders.
 Employers should be aware that employees with pre-existing mental conditions, such as anxiety disorder, obsessive-compulsive disorder, or post-traumatic stress disorder may have greater difficulty handling the disruption to daily life that has accompanied the COVID-19 pandemic.
 The EEOC explains that when an employee seeks a reasonable accommodation because a pre-existing mental illness or disorder has been exacerbated by COVID-19, employers may "ask questions to determine whether the condition is a disability; discuss with the employee how the requested accommodation would assist him and enable him to keep working; explore alternative accommodations that may effectively meet his needs; and request medical documentation if needed."